-Just last week I was in Walt Disney World to celebrate Justin’s birthday.
+Just last week I was in Walt Disney World to celebrate my boyfriend’s birthday.
 I wanted to treat him to a nice dinner on his actual birthday – somewhere close to our hotel because after a long day of flying I knew we wouldn’t want to be trekking far.
 Plus, Sharla and her family were joining us, so it had to be festive enough for a celebration!
 We decided on Flying Fish, a restaurant that was new to all of us.
 If you listened to the podcast last week, you’ll know we had some mixed reviews.
 Read on to see what we thought of our experience!

 Flying Fish is located at Disney’s Boardwalk Inn & Villas, so of course there’s going to be a seaside theme here.
 If you don’t have a seafood restaurant near the “sea”, are you even doing it right?
 Flying Fish underwent a complete refurbishment not too long ago, and the decor is stunning.
 This is one of Disney’s Signature restaurants, so it’s expected to be more upscale than other restaurants found around the resort.

 The restaurant itself is warm and welcoming, with shades of navy and dark brown.
 But instead of feeling dark, there are high ceilings with chandeliers made to resemble bubbles floating through the air.
 Walls shimmer with silver tiles meant to look like fish scales.

 When you first enter the dining room, you’ll notice the massive open kitchen.
 I love being able to watch the chefs do their thing.
 If you’re lucky, you may be seated at the bar so you can watch the magic happen.
 But make sure you look up.
 There’s another giant chandelier made up of hundreds of ‘flying’ glass fish.